 The system's stations were designed to celebrate and reinforce Russia's socialist dictatorship, with elaborate decorations and spectacular dimensions intended to act as subterranean 'people's palaces'.
 These stunning spaces were as much a destination as the above-ground districts they served and inspired awe from German playwright and poet Bertolt Brecht, who was present for the metro's opening, both in their aesthetics and in the political message behind them.

 The Moscow Metro was first opened in 1935 under Stalin's Soviet Union, with a single 11km line serving 13 stations.
-In the eight decades that have followed, the metro system has been expanded to encompass more than 200 stations and 379km of track.
+In the eight decades that have followed, the metro system has been expanded to encompass more than 200 stations and 379 km of tracks.
 During this time, the style of Moscow's metro stations has taken in baroque architecture and art deco influences and continues to evolve today, with modern station developments adopting a more functional, internationalist approach.

 Tens of thousands of Russian workers – many of them forced into labour –constructed the metro's first line, that connected Sokolniki to Park Kultury and Smolenskaya.